-Obviously this is not fail proof.
+Obviously this is not fail-proof.
 Not only can the user open the email and not open the image, in which case we would not know he opened it, but also, it could happen that the image be accepted but the person really doesn't read the email.

-For this to work we must have the tracking script publicly available.
+For this to work, we must have the tracking script publicly available.
 The script lives at:

 Since this does pose a security risk as you are exposing your application URL, we have added the possibility to disable this functionality.
 You can create a Global Variable called EMail_OpenTrackingEnabled for the Emails module and set it's value to 0.
-With that the application stops adding this image to the outgoing emails.
+With that, the application stops adding this image to the outgoing emails.

 If you do want to keep this functionality but protect your install you can configure your webserver (apache) to let this happen.
-In general we recommend that all your coreBOS installs be behind an Apache Authentication Scheme.
+In general, we recommend that all your coreBOS installs be behind an Apache Authentication Scheme.
 This gives your data a first level of protection that your information deserves.
-Under this setup, none of your files is accessible without an initial user and password.
-That means that not even the TrackAccess.php that the email needs to count the access can be read, so it can't do it's work.
+Under this setup, none of your files are accessible without an initial user and password.
+That means that not even the TrackAccess.php that the email needs to count the access can be read, so it can't do its work.
 To overcome this we can add exceptions to the Authentication Scheme.
 For Apache .htacces this would look like this:

 AuthType Basic AuthName "Your Company Name" AuthUserFile your_password_file require valid user <FilesMatch "^/modules\/Emails\/TrackAccess\.php$"> Allow from all Satisfy Any </FilesMatch>